-Being happier is not about external events – but about your state of mind and how you think.
+Being happier is not always about external events – but about your state of mind and how you think.
 You have to train your mind to think differently.

 Most human beings tend to have pre-disposition to have constant negative thoughts, worry unnecessarily, compare ourselves to others, and seek more (whether it be more money, more stuff, more vacations, more love – just more of everything) – while forgetting to be grateful for what we have.
 If you can learn to control these unhelpful thoughts, then you can slowly change your attitude.